ndd21/PHYS281/docs/demo-anaconda.md

 ### Creating a new environment

-For this course, every Python package you should need is installed within the Anaconda `base`
+For this course, every Python package you should need is installed within the Anaconda `base` [virtual environment](glossary.md#virtual-environment).
-@(virtual environment).
 However, as good practice for future projects, it is useful to know how to create new environment.

-Instructions for creating a new environment using either _Anaconda Navigator_ or via the @(command line) in a @(terminal) are given below:
+Instructions for creating a new environment using either _Anaconda Navigator_ or via the @(command line) in a [terminal](glossary.md#terminal) are given below:

 === "Anaconda Navigator"
     After opening _Anaconda Navigator_ (as described above) click on the